daniel-lundin/kuta/README.md

 # Design goals

-- Fast execution time by running test files in parallel
+- Fast execution times by running test files in parallel
 - Agnostic towards assertion libraries, as long as exceptions are thrown.
 - Keep options configuration at bare minimum.